Axway/docker-cft/compose/README.md

 This command recreates and starts a Transfer CFT container based on the new image.
 When the container starts, it detects the exported data and imports it during startup.

 ### Multinode architecture

 There are two ways of configuring the Transfer CFT in multinode architecture using docker-compose.

 #### Multinode on a Docker cluster

-In this use case, all the Transfer CFT nodes run in the same Docker cluster and the scale command from docker-compose defines the number of nodes to start.
+In this use case, all Transfer CFT nodes run in the same Docker cluster and the scale command from docker-compose defines the number of nodes to start.

-The file docker-compose-multinode.yml is written considering this case.
-Using the list described [here](#docker-compose-parameters) you can change the parameters as needed.
+The file docker-compose-multinode.yml is written for this use case.
+Using the list [here](#docker-compose-parameters) you can change the parameters as needed.

-The information presented in topics from [Customization](#1-customization) through [Data persistence](#3-data persistence) are valid in this case.
+The information in the topics  [Customization](#1-customization) through [Data persistence](#3-data persistence) apply here.

 **NOTE:** You need to change the file nginx.conf to integrate the desired number of nodes.